 Medicinal Plant #2 Ashwagandha

 Ashwagandha is the famous Indian herb used in Ayurveda to address health issues.
 This herb comes under the classification of Adaptogens.
 Adaptogens can affect the vital systems and hormones in the human body linked to the stress response.
 A small clinical study conducted in 2019 tried to detect the effectiveness of using ashwagandha to find stress and anxiety relief.
 The participants showed reduced cortisol levels, the stress hormone, compared to those who took a placebo.
 The participants taking ashwagandha also saw an improvement in their sleep quality.
+In addition to better sleep and less anxiety, ashwagandha for women also improves hormone balance and slows down aging.

 Medicinal Plant #3 Chamomile